Environmental Economics (MSB350)

-A fundamental understanding of central environmental economics and nautural resource economics concepts, theories and models, which form the basis of the course and the science of economics.
+- A fundamental understanding of central environmental economics and/or natural resource economics concepts, theories, and models that form the basis of the course and the science of economics.

-An understanding of the complexity and scope of the determinants of economic behavior among microeconomic agents, their interactions, and their dependencies on natural resources and the environment.
+- An understanding of the complexity and scope of the determinants of economic behavior of microeconomic agents, their interactions, and their dependencies on natural resources and/or the environment.

 Upon completion of the course, students will:

-Have the ability to use different theories and models to analyze what drives economic agents in different situations as it relates to natural resources and environmental goods and services.
+- Have the ability to use different theories and models to analyze what drives economic agents in different situations as it relates to natural resources and/or environmental goods and services.

-Know how to read and comprehend published research in the field of environmental and resource economics.
+- Know how to read and comprehend published research in the field of environmental and/or resource economics.

-Be capable of implementing own applied research in the field of environmental and resource economics.
+- Be capable of implementing their own applied research in the field of environmental and/or resource economics.

-Be able to apply tools from the field of environmental and resource economics as a basis for evaluating and developing the economic decision-making strategies in both the private and public sectors of the economy.
+- Be able to apply tools from the field of environmental and/or resource economics as a basis for evaluating and developing economic decision-making strategies in both the private and public sectors of the economy.

 Required prerequisite knowledge